Fontaineconsult/DSND_Project_1/explanation_1.md

     _Recursion is the most elegant datastructure for this exercise as it only called until it finds the name._

-    Time complexity would be (O)N + (O)M where N is the depth of the recursive search and M is the lengh of each user list
+    Time complexity would be (O)N * (O)M where N is the depth of the recursive search and M is the lengh of each user list

-    Worse case: O(N)
+    Worse case: O(NM)

     Like the File Recursion exercise the Active Directory exercise relies on recursion, therefor the space complexity is O(NM) where N is the number of user groups we have to search.
 Worst case is all of them, best case is